 Essential oils such as peppermint oil can help stimulate your mind and improve your focus and concentration.

-Essential oils help activate your senses, and increase oxygen levels in your brain, giving you energy and making you feel revitalized.
-Essential oils have been used for thousands of years as a powerful remedy for a wide range of health issues, including lethargy.
+Essential oils help activate your senses and increase oxygen levels in your brain, giving you energy and making you feel revitalized.
+Essential oils have been used for thousands of years as a powerful remedy for many health issues, including lethargy.

 It may be tempting to reach for unhealthy foods or substances to give you a quick afternoon boost, but reducing or eliminating your sugar intake will give you more energy naturally.